 You can, of course, totally omit this, but I highly recommend it.
-A pinch of salt not only takes away any bitterness in your brewed drink, but it also nicely balances the sweet flavors.
+A pinch of salt not only takes away any bitterness in your brewed drink but also nicely balances the sweet flavors.
 And it goes well with the caramel tasting dates or any vanilla-flavored cashew milk.
 It is the same when you add a tad of salt on top of peanut butter cookies.
 Ever done that?
 Then you know what I mean.

-How to make cold brew coffee for your iced latte
+How to make a cold brew concentrate

 Cold brew coffee is made with iced or room-temperature water and has to soak either overnight (12 hours) or anywhere from 18 to 24 hours for a more robust coffee.
 But what you get is

-- a less acidic coffee drink,
+- a less acidic drink,

 - that is easy to make,